benfields/portfolio-site/README.md

 ```
 --> make sure to replace all of the 'your name' text with your name
 --> on the 'about me' page have selections that relate to you
---> put real images in the "?" placeholders in the portfolio
+--> put real images where the "?" placeholders are in the portfolio
 --> the 'home' page is meant to be a blog
+--> change the <title> to whatever you like </title>

 ```